Click HERE to watch video.

 When my father was in architecture school, he was not allowed to bring a slide rule to class.
 He only learned to master one when he trained as a navigator in the Air Force.
 When I was in college, we were not allowed to bring calculators into math class (although by then a slide rule was permitted).
 And then, when my son took algebra some 30 years after me, bringing an HP graphing calculator to the same class was not only allowed, but was a mandatory requirement.

-From the beginning of recorded history to the English Luddites in the early 1800s to today’s Neo-Luddites, fear of new is nothing new.
+From the beginning of recorded history to the English Luddites in the early 1800s to today’s Neo-Luddites, fear of new technology is nothing new.
 According to Wikipedia, “Neo-Luddism stipulates the use of the precautionary principles for all new technologies, insisting that technologies be proven safe before adoption due to the unknown effects that new technologies might inspire.”

 Watching people’s over-the-top reactions to and the power of ChatGPT, I can’t help but hear Berra quipping “It’s deja vu all over again.”